-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to California, east to Idaho, Montana, Wyoming, and Nevada.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to Idaho, Montana, Wyoming, and Nevada.

 Conservation Status: Not of concern